 A statement of EPM's income and expenditures, including staff salaries and benefits, and other distributions of funds, is available to anyone on request.

 Other than donors' individual giving records, which are confidential, the remainder of EPM's finances is open to anyone interested.

 EPM keeps careful and detailed financial records.

 Major policy decisions are made by the staff and board in consultation with others.
-We seek to adhere to the standards of the Evangelical Council for Financial Accountability.
-However, membership in the ECFA requires certain procedures that those examining our books tell us would create significant and unnecessary annual expenses for a ministry our size, so we have never applied.
+Membership in the ECFA requires certain procedures that those examining our books tell us would create significant and unnecessary annual expenses for a ministry our size, so we have never applied.
 Since we are small and our financial statements are forthright and detailed and examined by an accountant, we believe we maintain financial accountability as effectively as most ECFA organizations.

 The financial philosophy and priorities of EPM are more fully reflected in the book Money, Possessions and Eternity.